Levi Anderson: Early life

 Anderson attended Crescent Heights High School in Calgary, where he ran track.
-In Juniors, Anderson played a year with the Juniors B Victoria Shamrocks and during high school played for the Juniors A Okotoks Raiders.
+In Juniors, Anderson played a year with the Juniors B Victoria Shamrocks and then the Juniors A Okotoks Raiders.
 Anderson led the Raiders to the Minto Cup in 2018, where he scored four goals and had five assists in four games.

-Anderson committed to play for fellow Calgary native Taylor Wray at Saint Joseph's during his junior year.
+In 2017, Anderson committed to play college lacrosse for fellow Calgary native Taylor Wray at Saint Joseph's.

 College Career

 Anderson redshirted his first season on Hawk Hill to adjust to college across the continent and transition from box to field lacrosse.

 Anderson made an immediate impact for the Hawks.
 In his debut against St. Bonaventure, he scored four goals and one assist.
-On March 12th, the NCAA announced they were canceling all remaining winter and spring sports due to the spreading COVID-19 Pandemic.
+On March 12th, the NCAA announced they were canceling all remaining winter and spring sports due to the spreading COVID-19 pandemic.
 While this cut the season to only seven games, all NCAA athletes were granted an extra year of eligibility to compensate for the lost year.
 Anderson finished his shortened first season with 24 points, 15 goals and 9 assists.

 In his second season, Anderson finished with 20 goals and 27 assists, earning him First-Team all NEC nods.
 Anderson had a hat-trick against Hobart, including the overtime game-winner.

 Anderson broke out in his junior season.
 He had 64 points (second most in program history) with 32 assists (third most in program history.
 Anderson led the Hawks to their first NEC title in 2022, scoring two goals and two assists in the title game.
 The win brought St. Joe's to its first NCAA Tournament in program history.
 Anderson had a hat-trick in the loss to 4-seeded Yale.
 Anderson again won NEC honors, this season recognized as a Second-Team all-conference player.

 Anderson opened the 2023 season scoring a hat-trick in each of the first three games.
 In a game against St. John's, Anderson broke the St. Joe's record for goals in a game with 8.
 On April 15th, Anderson scored his 100th collegiate goal, against Hobart, the Hawks went on to win 11-10.
 He finished the season with 50 points, 39 goals, 11 assists, earning him First-Team all Atlantic 10 honors.
 The Hawks lost to High Point in the A10 tournament semifinals, ending Anderson's senior season.

 Anderson became the second Hawk to reach 200 career points on April 20th, 2024.
 In the Atlantic 10 tournament semifinal match against UMass, Anderson passed his teammate, Matt Bohmer, for the all-time points record at St. Joe's.
 In the Atlantic 10 Championship Game, Anderson had his best game all season, scoring 7 goals and adding 2 assists, defeating Richmond 17-13.
 He won the tournament's Most Outstanding Player award and Second-Team All-Conference honors in the Atlantic 10.
 Anderson led the Hawks to their second NCAA Tournament, where they lost to #5 Virginia 17-11.